Xpert Environmental Services

 (Culture samples can take 10 days.)

-If access to the contaminated area is limited, the report may include recommendations needed to carefully start cleanup without further sampling or inspections.
+If access to the contaminated area is limited, the report may include recommendations needed to carefully start cleanup without further sampling or testing.
 If mold contamination does exist and a remediation protocol is desired, Phase II Assessment may be needed to complete a protocol.

 Tape Lift / Swab Sampling: